OARS Multi-Day Adventures

 Camping Made Easy With OARS

 Whether you’re a seasoned camper or more likely to opt for the room with a view, we want sleeping under the stars to be as comfortable as it is memorable.
-On all of OARS multi-day adventures we provide:
+On all of OARS multi-day river trips we provide:

 - Sleep kits are supplied on some trips, or in most cases available to rent for less than the cost of checking a bag on your flight.
-Sleep tight in a clean and cozy sleeping bag, freshly-laundered sheet, pillow with pillowcase (no rolled up sweatshirts here!) and a 3-inch-thick sleeping pad (see below).
+Sleep tight in a clean and cozy sleeping bag, freshly-laundered sheet, pillow with pillowcase (no rolled up sweatshirts here!) and a 3-inch-thick sleeping pad.

 - A ground tarp to keep your home-away-from-home tidy.